freeCodeCamp/freeCodeCamp/guide/english/cplusplus/stack/index.md

 ## Uses of Stack

-1. Expression Evaluation and Conversion. stacks are used to evaluate and convert expressions like prefx, postfix and infix expression.
+1. Expression Evaluation and Conversion.
+   Stacks are used to evaluate and convert expressions like prefix, postfix and infix expression.
 2. In Recursive functions to keep information about the active functions or subroutines.
 3. In Backtracking, as in DFS algorithm.
 4. Memory management, run-time environment for nested language features. etc